maherharb/Diffraction/README.md

 ![sample_powder_diffraction.](sample_powder_diffraction.png)

-Note: The simulation shown above was generated using the script Main_Form_Powder_Diffraction.m

 This outputs two figures.
 The first, shown above, is an Intensity vs 2*Theta plot for the given parameters.
 The second (not shown) is a scatter plot lacking the multiplicity term as to see the individual contributions of a single plane in contrast to the summation of the family of planes.

-Powder diffraction may also be simulated via the Main Form for this diffraction type, Main_Form_Powder_Diffraction.m.

 This also outputs a table to the command window showcasing the desired diffraction information such as the relative intensity, the diffraction angle, and the d-spacing.
 For the sake of space, the table below is over the hkl range [-2:2]: